1. Writing Portable Code

 2.1 Servlet Container

-Developers can use any servlet container that implements Servlet 3+ specification.
-If servlet container does not support JSR 356, for web socket, use of Atmosphere project library is recommended.
+Developers can use any servlet container that implements Servlet 3.0+ specification.
 If you have a legacy server with a older Servlet specification, please contact us.
 We can provide you with a legacy build; however, additional license fees may apply.
 It may be required to put the servlet API and other related libraries on the classpath when compiling.

 2.2 Command Shell